Hazel Clark

-Hazel Mae Clark (born October 3, 1977) is an American middle-distance runner who specializes in the 800 meters middle distance race.
+Hazel Mae Clark (born October 3, 1977) is a retired American middle-distance runner who specialized in the 800 meters middle distance race.
 She was a member of the U.S. Olympic team in 2000, 2004 and 2008.
 She has won six national titles and two USA Olympic Trials events during her career.

 Early life and education

 Clark was born in Livingston, New Jersey.
 She is the daughter of inner-city educator Joe Louis Clark, who inspired the film Lean on Me, and the sister-in-law of fellow Olympian Jearl Miles-Clark.
 Joetta Clark Diggs is her older sister.
 Hazel Clark, her sister, and her sister-in-law made history when they swept the 2000 Olympic trials 800 meters.

 Clark attended Columbia High School.
 She accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she was a member of the Florida Gators track and field team and was coached by her brother J.J.
 While at Florida, she was undefeated in SEC competition and won five NCAA titles.
 Clark graduated from the University of Florida with a bachelor's degree in sociology in 2001.
 She was honored for her college athletic record when she was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2012.